AdiUtamaPutra/omni-test/README.md

     MAIL_PASSWORD=<********> //Your Mailtrap password
     MAIL_ENCRYPTION=tls

-For more on Mailtrap features and functions, read the [Mailtrap Getting Started Guide](https://help.mailtrap.io/article/12-getting-started-guide).

-Or learn more about [How to Handle Email Verification in Laravel](https://mailtrap.io/blog/laravel-email-verification).
+For more on Mailtrap features and functions, read the [Mailtrap Getting Started Guide](https://help.mailtrap.io/article/12-getting-started-guide) or learn more about [How to Handle Email Verification in Laravel](https://mailtrap.io/blog/laravel-email-verification).

 ----------
 # Testing API